 The Plym Valley Railway has several operational locomotives and a range of carriages and wagons on site.
 There are also engines under restoration.
 Information about many of our engines and rolling stock is available below.

 Albert was built for the British Sugar Corporation, and worked at their Worcester & Somerset plants.
 She has been at the Nene Valley Railway and East Kent Railway before being privately purchased and coming to the Plym Valley Railway in 2004.
 She was sent to Portland for repairs, and returned in 2007.
-As of 2016, Albert is currently under overhaul.
+As of 2016, Albert is currently operational.